 From the planning stage, right through to demolition, the UPRN never changes.
 This means it is possible for businesses and organisations to use that ‘code’ in matching otherwise disparate datasets.
 As long as there’s a location, data can be matched accurately and with confidence.

-The Unique Street Reference Number (USRN) is a unique number or ‘code’.
-There is one for every street across Great Britain and, once allocated, a USRN never changes.
+The Unique Street Reference Number (USRN) is a unique reference allocated to every street across Great Britain and, once allocated, a USRN never changes.

 The USRNs for England and Wales exist within the National Street Gazetteer (NSG) and USRNs are also supplied to Ordnance Survey to help in the creation of the OS MasterMap® Highways Network.